 Budget 2023 is the largest investment in your health in the history of Newfoundland and Labrador.

-Focused on your health and well-being.
+S. COADY: It is focused on your health and well-being.

 This is the priority of your government.
 All towards a stronger, smarter, self-sufficient, sustainable Newfoundland and Labrador.

 It is a new day and we are ready.